deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 Julian nodded, though he wasn't really listening: he was too busy admiring a completely different view.
 On autopilot, his mouth agreed with her.
 "We could, yeah."

-"Like… Monument Valley?"
+"Like...
+Monument Valley?"

 She turned around and Julian realized where he'd been looking.
 So did she.

-"Uh…" Mentally punishing himself, he took in the *correct* view this time while Xiù hastily turned her face back towards the landscape.
+"Uh..."
+Mentally punishing himself, he took in the *correct* view this time while Xiù hastily turned her face back towards the landscape.
 Her ears were bright pink.
-"No, not like… Monument Valley's more red, and there's lots of green.
-This is more like… Argentina, maybe.
+"No, not like...
+Monument Valley's more red, and there's lots of green.
+This is more like...
+Argentina, maybe.
 More yellow and brown." he said.

 He checked the last cable.
-"And…" he cleared his throat. "…Uh, we're as anchored as we're ever gonna get, I reckon.
+"And..." he cleared his throat. "...Uh, we're as anchored as we're ever gonna get, I reckon.
 May as well head indoors."

 Xiù just nodded without turning around.

 Floundering for conversation, Julian hit on the first thing that came to mind.
-"It's…my turn to cook tonight.
+"It's...my turn to cook tonight.
 You okay with a good steak?"

 Xiù turned and gawped at him, blush forgotten. *"Actual* steak?" she asked.
-"Like… beef?"
+"Like... beef?"

 "Yep, and I can't cook anything else worth a damn, but my steaks?
 Oh, I can cook a steak alright."
 Julian found his confidence again and grinned.
 "I can cook a *damn* good steak."

 "Wow."
 Xiù said.
-"Uh… medium rare, please?"
+"Uh... medium rare, please?"

 "That's how I take my steak too."
 Julian agreed.
 "Anything else is-"